-Table 3 shows the results of a series of regressions of practice intensity on an indicator for whether a provider deploys within the sample window.
-The regressions don't include any controls but do include clinic and cohort-time fixed-effects.
-Deployers and non-deployers appear to practice in similar fashion.
-Both groups spend about the same per primary care appointment, refer to specialists at about the same rate, and code about the same number of CPT procedures per encounter.
-Deployers code complex evaluation and management codes a bit less often.
-Finally, I check for changes in practice patterns by modifying equation 6.
+displays the results of a regression on an indicator for whether a provider deploys within the sample window.
+The regressions don't include any controls but do include quarter-year fixed-effects.
+Deployers and non-deployers appear to practice in similar fashion, with only a small difference in the number of procedures coded on the claim.
+Both groups spend about the same per primary care appointment and refer to specialists at about the same rate.
+Column 3 restricts the analysis to primary care providers that deploy and those that gain patients after the provider deployments.
+I find no significant differences between the providers along any of the three margins.
+Finally, I check for changes in practice patterns by modifying equation 4.
 I regress each appointment intensity indicator on an indicator for being within one year of a deployment and include provider and match cohort fixed effects.
-Table A1 shows the results of these regressions.
+Column 4 shows the results of these regressions.
 There's no evidence of an economically meaningful change in practice patterns for any of the measures, with only the number of coded procedures being statistically significant.